mhvue/AdventCal/README.md

 ## What you will need:
 * This is for those who are have some knowledge in programming.
 You will need to be able to add your own information in a database via the seeder files in this project.
-* You will need MySql
+* You will need MySql Workbench.
 * My imgDB only contain images from my local files.
 It is recommanded to upload images on another site and get the link from your image there instead.

 ## TO DO as of 8/15/2021